 This bar was really good!
 At 72% cacao, it had a nice rich chocolate flavor, and it was surprisingly creamy too.
 It was big enough for everyone to have seconds and thirds, and they loved it.
 On top of that, it had a really cool cover with an old-timey racing car!
 Woo hoo!

-My co-worker Matt P.brought this bar to a chocolate eating meeting at work.
+My co-worker Charlie S.brought this bar from Trader Joe’s to a chocolate eating meeting.

-My co-worker Matt S. gave me this Vosges bar to try.
+My co-worker Matt S. gave me this chocolate bar from Colombia.